jordimerejo/apigee-x-openapi/README.md

 Apigee Edge Proxy to OpenAPI 2.0 (formerly known as Swagger) conversion tool.
 This project used to be called `apigee2swagger` prior to the specification becoming part of the [OpenAPI Initiative](https://openapis.org).

+# Note
+This is a adaptation from source code Anil Sagar https://github.com/anil614sagar/apigee2openapi to covert GCP Apigee X to OpenApi v3.10

 # Installation

 You can install `apigee-x-openapi` either through npm or by cloning and linking the code from GitHub.
 This document covers the installation details for installing from npm.